-The board of directors6 must establish the firm-wide RAF and approve the risk appetite statement, which is developed in collaboration with the chief executive officer (CEO), chief risk officer (CRO) and chief financial officer (CFO).
-The CEO, CRO and CFO translate those expectations into targets and constraints for business lines and legal entities to follow.7 The independent assessment of the firm's RAF (i.e. by internal audit, an external auditor and/or other independent third party) is critical to the ongoing maintenance of a firm's internal controls, risk management and risk governance.
+The board of directors10 must establish the institution-wide RAF and approve the risk appetite statement, which is developed in collaboration with the chief executive officer (CEO), chief risk officer (CRO) and chief financial officer (CFO).
+The CEO, CRO and CFO translate those expectations into targets and constraints for business lines and legal entities to follow.11 The independent assessment of the financial institution's RAF (i.e. by internal audit, an external auditor and/or other independent third party) is critical to the ongoing monitoring and evaluation of the design and overall effectiveness of a financial institution's internal controls, risk management and risk governance.
 The strength of the relationships between the board, CEO, CRO, CFO, business lines and internal audit plays an instrumental role in the RAF's effectiveness.
 As such, distinct mandates and responsibilities for each of these levels of governance are essential.
+Financial institutions should allocate the precise roles and responsibilities in accordance with their organisational structure, but the oversight and control functions (usually performed by the CEO, CRO, CFO, business line leaders, and internal audit) should always play a key role.